kadensotek/JavaTextAdventure1/README.md

         Drawer, chest, etc

-        Remember to hide when empty
+        Remember to hide when empty?

     Map: